 The most frequent behaviors leading to distracted driving accidents were:

 State lawmakers, in recognizing the dangers, finally passed a ban on texting while driving in 2013, making it one of the last states to do so.

 F.S.
 316.305 bans the use of text messaging while driving.

-However, many people have been critical of the statute because it is considered a secondary offense.
+However, many lawyers and other people have been critical of the statute because it is considered a secondary offense.
 That means an officer cannot stop a driver solely for violating this law.
 The officer has to also observe some other violation of law in order to lawfully stop the driver.

 In addition to being difficult to enforce, the penalties are not severe – particularly given the impact such an action may have on the lives of others.
 It is considered a noncriminal traffic infraction, punishable by a $30 ticket for a first offense.

 If you or a loved one has been injured in a Fort Lauderdale car accident, contact the personal injury attorneys at The Ansara Law Firm by calling (954) 761-4011 or toll-free at (888) ANSARA-8.